LazyPanda4/Time-Date-api/README.md

 # Time-Date-api
-This program will fetch time, date  &amp; some other information of a city
+This program will fetch time, date  & some other information of a city